Everyday Dose vs Ryze: Full Comparison + a Transparent-Dose Alternative (2026)

 - Digestive changes.
 Lion's Mane and chaga can occasionally cause mild stomach upset; both may also lower blood sugar and slightly reduce clotting, which matters if you're on related medication.

-The sentiment skews positive.
-Across Amazon (4.4★, ~8,900 reviews) and the brand's own channels, people consistently praise the smooth, creamy taste — the collagen gives it more body than most instant coffees — plus steady, jitter-free energy and, over weeks, skin and focus improvements.
+Both brands get mostly positive reviews, with similar themes and similar complaints.
+Across Amazon (4.4★, ~8,900 reviews) and the brand's own channels, people consistently praise the smooth, creamy taste, the collagen gives it more body than most instant coffees, plus steady, jitter-free energy and, over weeks, skin and focus improvements.
 Criticism centers on price ($39.99 is at the top of the category) and the occasional "didn't notice much," which, again, lines up with the modest mushroom dosing.

 Compared with Ryze's reviews, the themes rhyme: both crowds love the calm energy and gentler stomach; both see occasional complaints about taste adjustment and cost.
 Everyday Dose's slightly higher rating likely reflects the collagen-and-L-theanine payoff being easier to feel than mushrooms alone.